Terms of Service

 7. Optional Annual Monitoring

 7.1 What monitoring does.
-If you opt into Annual Monitoring, we (a) watch your jurisdiction's next tentative-roll release, (b) compare the new assessed value to the value last established, and (c) if our pre-screen identifies a refile-worthy overassessment, automatically prepare and file a new grievance for the new cycle under the same contingency terms in Section 2.
+If you opt into Annual Monitoring, we (a) watch your jurisdiction's next annual assessment-notice release, (b) compare the new assessed value to the value last established, and (c) if our pre-screen identifies a refile-worthy overassessment, automatically prepare and file a new appeal for the new cycle under the same contingency terms in Section 2.
 Each cycle requires a fresh written authorization from you (we email a new signing link via SignWell).

 7.2 No subscription fee.
 Annual Monitoring has no recurring subscription charge.
-The only charge is the same 25% contingency on first-year tax savings when the BAR lowers an assessment in a monitored cycle.
+The only charge is the same 25% contingency on first-year tax savings when an appeal lowers an assessment in a monitored cycle.

 7.3 Opt out anytime.
 Email team@fairmark.us with subject "Cancel monitoring," and we will stop monitoring at the end of the current cycle.